darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 positive film has no print stage
 : Slide and reversal film stocks are viewed directly rather than printed -- _scan the film_ is automatically enabled when you select one, and every print-stage control (print exposure compensation, auto print exposure, print contrast, print development time, filtration, preflash, print diffusion) has no effect while it's active.
 The scanner tab's _viewing glare_ is also inactive, since a directly scanned film has no print surface.

-auto print exposure is a real-world default, not a fixed brightness : With _auto print exposure_ enabled, changing _film exposure_ does not change the final brightness -- print exposure automatically compensates, the same way a real printer exposes to a fixed target density regardless of how the negative was exposed.
-Disable it if you want film exposure to affect brightness directly, as it would with a fixed enlarger exposure time.
+auto print exposure changes what film exposure does
+: Out of the box, _film exposure_ behaves like a fixed enlarger time: expose the film more and the print comes out brighter.
+Turn on _auto print exposure_ and it stops doing that -- print exposure compensates automatically, the way a real printer exposes to a fixed target density regardless of how the negative was exposed.
+Film exposure then only affects colour rendering and grain, by moving where the scene sits on the film's characteristic curve.
+It is off by default so that the control does the obvious thing until you ask for the darkroom behaviour.

-narrow-spectral-sensitivity papers may need manual print exposure : A few print stocks (duplicating films in particular) have a very narrow spectral sensitivity. _auto print exposure_'s metering can under- or over-shoot for these -- if a print looks implausibly dark or bright with auto print exposure enabled, use _print exposure compensation_ to correct it manually.
+narrow-spectral-sensitivity papers may need manual print exposure : A few print stocks have a very narrow spectral sensitivity -- the duplicating and release print films (Kodak 2302, 2383, 2393) rather than the consumer papers. _auto print exposure_'s metering can under- or over-shoot for these, so if a print looks implausibly dark or bright with it enabled, use _print exposure compensation_ to correct it manually, or leave auto off for those stocks.

 # module controls

 Film stock, print paper, and the film format are always visible at the top of the module.
-Everything else is organized into tabs matching the stages of the physical process: _film_, _print_, _grain_, _halation_, _diffusion_, and _scanner_.
+Everything else is organized into tabs, one per aspect of the physical process: _film_, _print_, _grain_, _halation_, _diffusion_, and _scanner_.

 ## header